ogdendavis/saratogaspringsdoodles/src/cms/general/business.md

 ---
-title: Moon Dogs
+title: Saratoga Springs Doodles
-business_logo: /img/dog5.png
+business_logo: /img/saratogaspringsdoodles.webp
-business_photo: /img/moon-dog.jpg
+business_photo: ""
 ---

-We're the first and only breeder of dogs on the moon.
-We take pride in breeding happy, healthy, well-adjusted dogs in 0.16g.
+Copy about what SSD delivers and the unique ways in which your dogs are awesome